General-Tao-Ventures/cartha-validator/docs/ARCHITECTURE.md

 - **Validator Whitelist**: Only whitelisted validators can query verified miners.
 Non-whitelisted validators are rejected with a clear error message.
 - **Registration Check**: Validates hotkey is registered before running
 - **Version Control**: Validators must meet the minimum version requirement set on-chain (`weight_versions` hyperparameter)
+- **Deregistered Hotkey Filtering**: Automatically scores all positions for deregistered hotkeys as 0
 - **Expired Pool Filtering**: Automatically excludes pools with `expires_at` in the past
 - **Epoch Freezing**: Uses verifier's epoch-frozen snapshots to prevent manipulation
 - **Verifier-Based Validation**: The verifier handles all on-chain validation and RPC queries, ensuring consistent and secure verification